platformsh/platformsh-docs/src/golive/steps.md

 The way to do so will vary somewhat depending on your registrar, but nearly all registrars should allow you to set a CNAME.
 Some will call it an Alias or similar alternate name, but either way the intent is to say "this domain should always resolve to... this other domain".

-You can access the CNAME target by running `platform environment:info` and looking for the `environment_hostname` property.
+You can access the CNAME target by running `platform environment:info` and looking for the `edge_hostname` property.
 That is the host name by which Platform.sh knows your environment.
-Add a CNAME record from your desired domain (`www.example.com`) to the value of the `environment_hostname`.
+Add a CNAME record from your desired domain (`www.example.com`) to the value of the `edge_hostname`.

 If you have multiple domains you want to be served by the same application you will need to add a CNAME record for each of them.